Google Plus Shut Down: Should We Feel Affected or Indifferent?

 It is undeniable that engagement and usage for a platform can determine its effectivity.
 In a blog post by Ben Smith, the engineering vice president of Google, he revealed that sessions were for less than five seconds in 90 percent of the users.
 This indeed proves that it wasn’t able to catch up with its competitors.

 What also adds impact on the situation is that Google did not release a statement informing users when this security breach happened.
-Smith, however, explained that the data breach did not necessarily apply to the criteria that determine when a users should receive a notice.
+Smith, however, explained that the data breach did not necessarily apply to the criteria that determine when users should receive a notice.

 Making the Most